-The purpose of the national accounts is to give a detailed overall picture of the economy within the framework of a system of coherent definitions and classifications.
-Employment, compensation of employees and hours worked describe labour market developments in accordance with the definitions and classifications of national accounts, facilitating comparison of developments in the labour market with developments in other variables compiled in the national accounts, e.g. GDP, production values and value added.
+Employment and Compensation of Employees in National Accounts covers labour market developments, in accordance with the definitions and classifications of national accounts, facilitating comparison of developments in the labour market with developments in other variables compiled in the national accounts, e.g. GDP, production values and value added.

 The primary statistical basis for compiling employment, compensation of employees and hours worked in Denmark's national accounts is the working time accounts (WTA), which integrates the existing labour market statistics.